Tom Felton

 Childhood and First Roles

-Tom was born in the small town of Epsom, located in the county of Surrey, 25 kilometers southwest of London.
+Tom was born in Epsom, a small town in Surrey about 25 kilometers southwest of London.
 He is the fourth and youngest son of Peter Felton and Sharon Anstey, and has brothers Jonathan, Chris, and Ashley.

 Tom Felton with his elder brothers